pret/poketcg/README.md

 This is a disassembly of Pokémon TCG.

-It uses the following ROM as a base:
+It creates the following ROM:

 - Pokémon Trading Card Game (U) [C][!].gbc `sha1: 0f8670a583255cff3e5b7ca71b5d7454d928fc48`